WebCoursify/webcoursify.github.io/4-MVC-View.md

         For example, the <code>action</code> attribute of the form is different.
 You can use {% raw %}{% if ... %}{% endraw %} for rendering different contents in the same template; and you can use <code>&lt;input value="..."&gt;</code> to assign initial values for inputs, etc.

         As you might notice we use the *AJAX FORM* technique mentioned before here.
 You probably won't need to change this part, but you may want to see how it works

+    *   Implement the rich editor.
+You can follow the instructions above, or find other implementations of open source rich text editor

     *   You have already implemented the controller for updating an article in the previous assignment (<code>app.controllers.api.update_article</code>).
 You just need to make sure that form in the edit article page submits to this controller